Current Policy

 -

-If visual inspection reveals inconsistent crop production with designation, documented verification required (i.e. seed/variety receipts, sales contract, planting report) and the Department of Agriculture reserves right to require harvest inspection
+If visual inspection reveals inconsistent crop production with designation, the Department may detain crop and require documented verification of production (i.e. seed/variety receipts, sales contract, planting report) and reserves State, Tribe, or Territory right to require harvest inspection

 -